-- Understanding Disabilities
+- Understanding disabilities

-- Wheelchair basics – cleaning and pumping tires for manual & power wheelchairs, and mobility scooters
+- Wheelchair basics—cleaning and pumping tires for manual & power wheelchairs, and mobility scooters

-- Transfer techniques & safety
+- Transfer techniques and safety

 - Lift use techniques

-- Hygiene tips & techniques
+- Hygiene tips and techniques

-- Skin care & hygiene
+- Skin care and hygiene

 - Autonomic Dysreflexia

-- Bladder/Bowel products & programs
+- Bladder/bowel products and programs

 - Disposal of trash/waste

-- WSU Injury/incident reports
+- Wright State Injury/incident reports

 - Collaboration with Housing, referral to Health Services